Turtlecrafter81/al-guides/Operation Siren Guide.md

 - **"How do I get out of a region once I've finished clearing it?"** - Click anywhere outside of the map grid to go to the overworld map view.
 (The back button is a quick way to get to the overworld map view but won't exit your fleets from the current region.)
 - **"How do I access a regular region?
 There's a Stronghold/Abyssal/Hidden Zone on it!"** - Tap on the region, on the bottom left of the descriptive pop-up is a "Change Zone" button.
 Use that to access whichever zone you want to.
 - **"How do I change my fleet compositions and meowfficers?"** - You will need to go to Order (on the radar on the right of the screen) -> Fleet Redeployment to change your fleet and meowfficers. **You may only do so when your fleets are within an Allied (BLUE) Port.**
 - **"What to buy with Supply Coins, Supply Tokens and Energy Storage Devices?"** - Refer to the [Shop Guide](#Shop-Guide).
 But TL;DR: Buying anything that costs coins (the yellow currency) is mostly fine.
-Buy adaptive tuning samples if you are below 188/188/144.
+Buy adaptive tuning samples if you are below 203/203/156.
 Only buy Gold and Rainbow Plates, Gear Designs and Coordinates with Supply Tokens (purple currency).
 Coins and Tokens will be exchanged for exchange shop vouchers on the 1<sup>st</sup> of every month. **This monthly reset will also reset your Adaptation stat gains, but star rewards for each region will be kept constant.**
 - **"Is {current META ship} permanent?"** - No, she is not.
 Every META ship is available to obtain for a seasonal time period of about 90 days, after which point she will be replaced by another META ship.
 The devs have mentioned that every META ship will eventually be made permanently obtainable in some form, but we don't know when or how.
 - **"I'm not getting any EXP in OpSi, what gives?"** - Nodes in story regions and reinforcement (blue) enemy nodes give no EXP except for bosses (sometimes), and fights in OpSi do not cause any Morale or Affection changes as well.
 After clearing the story regions, the game will force you to enter and clear the region it was based on normally.
 This has an appropriate AP cost so don't be alarmed when you run out of AP and the game keeps asking you to refill.
 - **"What do the icons on bosses here mean, why does the game keep showing me a warning screen?"** - That warning screen just means you are fighting a boss fleet, it's a typical one but do take note of the buffs they get (A -50% shelling damage taken buff for the enemy means you will need torpedoes or planes to do effective damage to the boss, for example).
 Do be careful if the warning page shows that the enemy has an advantage in the first two adaptive stats - they'll hit MUCH harder while being insanely tanky.
 - **"AP Refill with Oil?
 Should I do that?"** -  The Oil:AP ratio is 10:1.
 You can refill up to 5 times a **WEEK**.
 Cost per refill requires 1000/1000/2000/2000/4000 oil in that order.
 You can also buy AP packs in port/Akashi shops with Supply Coins which effectively removes the need to refill with oil.
 - **"What is Meta Lab?"** - It's detailed in the [META Showdown section](#meta-showdown)
 - **"Why are Corruption 5 and 6 regions so hard?"** -  Likely because your current adaptive stats are low.
 Your adaptive stats will be compared to the enemy's -  every point difference is roughly 1% in your or the enemy's favour (Offense and Defense ranges from 70% - 130%, Tactics (healing) is 70% -100%).
-The recommended end-game stat line is 188/188/144.
-You will not gain any additional advantage against even the strongest enemies beyond those values.
+The recommended end-game stat line is  188/188/144, or 203/203/156 if you're looking to take on Arbiter battles.
+You will not gain any additional advantage against even the strongest enemies beyond the latter values.
 - **"What are star rewards?
 What are the 4<sup>th</sup> and 5<sup>th</sup> star requirements for this region, why are they all marked as '???' ?"** -  Because they are hidden requirements and sometimes dependent on RNG based events to boot.
 They'll eventually show when you repeatedly complete the region.
 The wiki has a section for starring requirements and rewards which you can search by name [here](https://azurlane.koumakan.jp/wiki/Operation_Siren_Exploration).
 - **"What should I do after finishing story?"** - Do at least one Stronghold when your adaptive stat is up to snuff.
 Refer to the [Stronghold Guide](#Stronghold) below.
 Simply put, you can go to port mid-Stronghold and your progress will be saved.
-Do your daily port missions, Strongholds, Abyssal Zones, Hidden Zonees and clear all regions in that order.
+Do your daily port missions, Strongholds, Abyssal Zones, Hidden Zones and clear all regions in that order.

 ## General Gameplay:
 - There's 3 important things to note: